Nedunchaalai: Critical reception

-The film released to overall positive reviews.
 Baradwaj Rangan from The Hindu wrote, "In his previous film, Sillunu Oru Kaadhal, the director Krishna lost his way in trying to balance an intimate story with the overblown must-haves of a star-driven movie.
 He doesn’t make that mistake in Nedunchalai, which is toplined by Aari Arujunan and a terrific newcomer named Shivada", calling it "a rock-solid B-movie" and "one of the season’s happiest surprises".
 Sify wrote "The over-the-top characters along with their spontaneous dialogues make Nedunchalai worth a look.
 Despite its minor flaws, it makes-up with style and excellence".
 The Times of India gave the film 3 stars out of 5 and wrote, "From the characterization of the hero (right down to his costumes) to the tragic climax, the shadow of Ameer's Paruthiveeran looms large on Nedunchalai, and this is both its strength and weakness" and stated that "this film is certainly a surefooted effort that shows that this director can tell an engaging tale".

-Behindwoods gave it 2.75 stars out of 5 and wrote "Although the movie has a few goodies to offer, it lacks those moments that can blow you over The film...doesn’t have too many twists, turns or humps that your eyes might want to look out for".
-In 2015 SIIMA,the film bagged two nominations including The Best Debut Actor for Aari and The Best Actor in a Negative Role for Prashanth Narayanan.
+Accolades

+At the 4th South Indian International Movie Awards, the film received two nominations: Best Debutant Actor – Tamil for Aari, despite this not actually being his debut film, and Best Actor in a Negative Role for Prashanth Narayanan.